josephearl/sbt-findbugs/README.md

-# findbugs4sbt - Static code analysis via FindBugs from within SBT
+# sbt-findbugs-plugin

-This SBT plug-in enables you to analyze your (Java) code with the help of the great **[FindBugs](http://findbugs.sourceforge.net/)** tool.
+This SBT plug-in enables you to analyze your Java code with the help of the great **[FindBugs](http://findbugs.sourceforge.net/)** tool.
 It defines a `findbugs` sbt action for that purpose.

 Version 1.4.0 of this plug-in is available for SBT 0.13.x.

-## Getting findbugs4sbt
+## Getting sbt-findbugs-plugin

-findbugs4sbt is hosted at the [sbt Community Repository](http://repo.scala-sbt.org/scalasbt/sbt-plugin-releases).
-This repository is automatically available from within SBT.
-This means that you just have to add findbugs4sbt as a plug-in to your project (see the next section).

-If you want to go bleeding edge, you can also:
+If you want to go bleeding edge:

     sbt publishLocal

-### Adding sbt-findbugs-plugin as a plug-in to your project
+## Adding sbt-findbugs-plugin as a plug-in to your project

 Add the following to your project's `build.sbt` file: